billreiss/breiss_DevRadio/OpenAIRecommendationAppMaui/README.md

 }
 ```

 You can change the method call from CallOpenAI to CallOpenAIChat if you want to use the ChatGPT 3.5 model.
+That's it, it should just run, pretty simple.